N8-B/blog/full-stack-fest-2016.md

 André mades [cycle.js](http://cycle.js.org/) in its free time, is a framework that allows us to see the behavior of our Apps in an more convenient way, we don't want to see all the details chrome debug like, we want the important things only to get a big picture.

 #### Others ideas
-There was a lot of more interesting ideas in the Fest like, [use service workers to comunicate different Tabs](https://2016.fullstackfest.com/speakers/andrew-dunkman/), CSS 4 grid (for designers), PouchDB, WebRTC and of course WebAssembly a shorcut to the Javascript compiler.
-So future looks promising.
+There was a lot of more interesting ideas like [use service workers to comunicate different Tabs](https://2016.fullstackfest.com/speakers/andrew-dunkman/), [CSS 4 Grid](https://2016.fullstackfest.com/speakers/jen-kramer/) (for designers), PouchDB, WebRTC and of course [WebAssembly](https://2016.fullstackfest.com/speakers/bensmith/) a shorcut to the Javascript compiler, yes, future looks promising.

 Hope you can dig in on the topics you liked most, i leave you with this question that came out in some talks:

 > Do you think Safari is the new IE ?

 Answer me on twitter [@juliomatcom](https://twitter.com/juliomatcom)

+º1 Yes you will keep using [Babel](https://babeljs.io/) if you want to try and use lastests features